US STOCKS-Apple weighs on Wall St; energy shares a boost

 By Caroline Valetkevitch

-Sept 8 (Reuters) - U.S. stocks dipped on Thursday, dragged down by Apple after its iPhone 7 failed to impress Wall Street, but gains in energy shares limited the decline.
+Sept 8 (Reuters) - U.S. stocks dipped on Thursday, weighed down by Apple after its iPhone 7 failed to impress Wall Street, while gains in energy shares limited the decline.

-The Nasdaq broke a four-day streak of gains after Apple fell 2.6 percent to $105.52, its biggest daily percentage decline since June 24, when Britain's vote to leave the European Union unleashed a massive selloff.
+Apple fell 2.5 percent to $105.71, its steepest decline since June 24 when Britain's vote to leave the European Union unleashed a massive selloff.

 The company also said it would not release first-weekend sales of the new iPhone, limiting analysts' early visibility into the popularity of the product unveiled Wednesday.

-The S&P 500 information technology index fell 0.9 percent and led sector losses, while the S&P energy index was up 1.7 percent following sharp gains in oil prices.
+The S&P 500 information technology index fell 0.9 percent and was the biggest loser among the benchmark's 10 major sectors, while the S&P energy index was up 1.7 percent following sharp gains in oil prices.

-U.S. stocks have been trading in a tight range in recent months as investors try to assess the outlook for U.S. interest rates and the health of the U.S. economy.
+U.S. stocks have been trading in a tight range in recent months as investors try to assess the outlook for U.S. interest rates, the health of the U.S. economy and other issues.

-"People are wondering when and if the Fed is going to move again," said John Carey, portfolio manager at Pioneer Investment Management in Boston.

-"There's anxiety about that because of what happened the last time.
-Even though they raised rates just a quarter of a percent, that seemed enough to trigger a sale of stocks.
-There's worry there could be a similar reaction."
+"Against the backdrop of some disappointing data over the past month or two, the uncertainty of the election, uncertainty regarding the Fed ... we're positioned rather defensively trying to preserve capital until we get some visibility," said Phil Orlando, chief equity market strategist, at Federated Investors in New York.

 Recent weak economic data has underscored views the Federal Reserve may hold off on raising rates at its policy meeting this month.
 The European Central Bank held interest rates steady, as expected, on Thursday.